Margaret Foti, Ph.D., M.D. (h.c.)

 At the AACR, Foti progressed through several key management roles in scientific publishing to become chief executive officer in 1982.
-Working collaboratively with the elected officers of the AACR, she has provided the corporate knowledge and continuity of leadership that has been critical to the association’s progress and its mission to prevent and cure cancer.
-During Foti’s tenure, the AACR’s membership has grown from about 3,000 to 34,000 laboratory, translational and clinical researchers; population scientists; other health care professionals; and cancer advocates residing in more than 90 countries.
+Working collaboratively with the elected officers of the AACR, she has provided the corporate knowledge and continuity of leadership that have been critical to the association’s progress and its mission to prevent and cure cancer.
+During Foti’s tenure, the AACR’s membership has grown from about 3,000 to 34,000 laboratory, translational, and clinical researchers; population scientists; other health care professionals; and cancer advocates residing in more than 90 countries.

-under the editorship of her first mentor, Michael B. Shimkin, M.D.
+Foti joined the AACR as an editorial assistant for Cancer Research under the editorship of her first mentor, Michael B. Shimkin, M.D.
 She was rapidly promoted to managing editor under the editorship of Sidney Weinhouse, Ph.D., and became the youngest managing editor of a major scientific journal in the country.
-Foti has since launched six major peer-reviewed scientific journals: Cancer Discovery; Clinical Cancer Research; Molecular Cancer Therapeutics; Molecular Cancer Research; Cancer Epidemiology, Biomarkers & Prevention;
+Foti has since launched seven major peer-reviewed scientific journals: Cancer Discovery; Clinical Cancer Research; Molecular Cancer Therapeutics; Molecular Cancer Research; Cancer Epidemiology, Biomarkers & Prevention; Cancer Prevention Research

-The AACR recently launched Cancer Today,
+.
+The AACR also publishes Cancer Today,

-a magazine for cancer patients, survivors and their families and caregivers.
+a magazine for cancer patients, survivors, and their families and caregivers.

 Among her many professional activities, Foti serves as a board member and past-president of the National Coalition for Cancer Research.
-She is also a member of the executive committee and board of Friends of Cancer Research, a board member of the Greater Philadelphia Chamber of Commerce and its Life Sciences Congress, a medical advisory board member of the Prevent Cancer Foundation and a council member of the European Association for Cancer Research.
+She is also a member of the executive committee and board of Friends of Cancer Research, a board member of the Greater Philadelphia Chamber of Commerce and its Life Sciences Congress, a medical advisory board member of the Prevent Cancer Foundation, and a council member of the European Association for Cancer Research.

 Foti previously served as a board member of the Translational Genomics Research Institute.
 She was also a board member and president of the Council of Science Editors and the Society for Scholarly Publishing.
-She has served in various capacities for the International Federation of Science Editors, the General Motors Cancer Research Foundation, the European Life Science Editors Association, the American Cancer Society and the American Heart Association, among other organizations.
+She has served in various capacities for the International Federation of Science Editors, the General Motors Cancer Research Foundation, the European Life Science Editors Association, the American Cancer Society, and the American Heart Association, among other organizations.
 Foti has also been a consultant to several nonprofit organizations and lectures widely at academic institutions in the United States and abroad.

 In 2010, Foti was awarded the first Margaret Foti Award, established by the University of Catania Ph.D.
 Oncology Program and the Italian League Against Cancer of Catania.
-And the same year, she also received the Philadelphia Pinnacle Award, presented by the Millay Club to Philadelphians at the pinnacle of their professions.
-In 2009, she received the first Margaret Kripke Legend Award from The University of Texas MD Anderson Cancer Center, the European CanCer Organization Lifetime Achievement Award and a citation from Philadelphia Mayor Michael Nutter for her dedication to increasing awareness of the importance of cancer research as well as her pivotal role in creating National Cancer Research Month in May.
+The same year, she also received the Philadelphia Pinnacle Award, presented by the Millay Club to Philadelphians at the pinnacle of their professions.
+In 2009, she received the first Margaret Kripke Legend Award from The University of Texas MD Anderson Cancer Center, the European CanCer Organization Lifetime Achievement Award, and a citation from Philadelphia Mayor Michael Nutter for her dedication to increasing awareness of the importance of cancer research as well as for her pivotal role in creating National Cancer Research Month in May.
 She was the first recipient of an AACR award created in her name in 2007.

-Additionally, Foti has received the Award of Appreciation from the Frontiers in Cancer Prevention Research Chairpersons, an Award with Recognition and Appreciation from the Israel Cancer Association, the Italian League Against Cancer Commendation, the Distinguished Service Award from the George Washington University Medical Center’s GW Cancer Institute, the Distinguished Service Award from the Association of American Cancer Institutes, the AACR Award for Leadership and Extraordinary Achievements in Cancer Research, the Ville de Paris Award, the Cino Del Duca Award for raising public awareness of cancer globally, the Community Caring Award from the William S. Graham Foundation for Melanoma Research, and the Special Recognition Award from the American Society of Clinical Oncology for her work in advancing clinical cancer research.
+Additionally, Foti received the Award of Appreciation from the Frontiers in Cancer Prevention Research chairpersons, an Award With Recognition and Appreciation from the Israel Cancer Association, the Italian League Against Cancer Commendation, the Distinguished Service Award from the George Washington University Medical Center’s GW Cancer Institute, the Distinguished Service Award from the Association of American Cancer Institutes, the AACR Award for Leadership and Extraordinary Achievements in Cancer Research, the Ville de Paris Award, the Cino Del Duca Award for raising public awareness of cancer globally, the Community Caring Award from the William S. Graham Foundation for Melanoma Research, and the Special Recognition Award from the American Society of Clinical Oncology for her work in advancing clinical cancer research.